 a sprig or two of fresh thyme

 Combine the water, dried mushrooms, and garlic in your Instant Pot.
 Close and SEAL.
 Pressure cook on high for 10 minutes.
-Carefully quick release, and then season with the salt pepper, and thyme.
+Carefully quick release, gently shake or tap the pressure cooker, and THEN carefully open away from you.
+Season with the salt pepper, and thyme.
 Wait a minute or two, stir, and taste.
 If it tastes flat to you, add more salt and pepper, until it tastes delicious.
 Freeze any broth you aren't going to use within a few days.

 Makes 8 cups.

 - Stovetop version: Bring 8 cups of water to a boil, with 15g / 1/2 cup dried porcini or dried Portobello mushrooms, and six medium cloves of peeled garlic, smashed.
 Simmer for 30 minutes or so, season with a scant 1 teaspoon of salt, and at least 1/2 teaspoon freshly ground black pepper.
 If it tastes flat to you, add more salt and pepper.
 Finish with lots of fresh thyme.

 - Mushroom Coconut Broth: Add 1/2 cup full-fat coconut milk to broth.
 I suspect a version with cashew nut milk would be wonderful as well.

 - Mushroom Turmeric Broth: omit the thyme, add 1/2 teaspoon turmeric, and a couple of teaspoons of extra virgin olive oil, ghee, or coconut oil.

 For reference, this is the Instant Pot I used for this recipe: Instant Pot DUO Plus 6 Qt 9-in-1